Violence against people with disabilities: Victim-offender relationship

 According to a 2017 US Department of Justice statistical report Crime Against Persons with Disabilities, persons with disabilities in the US are at risk of a higher rate of violence committed against them than their non-disabled peers.
 Additionally, individuals who have some form of disability are at a higher risk of being victimized by a well-known or casual acquaintance over a complete stranger unlike their non-disabled peers; people whom have experienced an act of violence by a stranger with a disability being at 30% while 39% of violence against non-disabled people is perpetrated by a complete stranger.

+While many individuals may have experience supportive caregiver relationships, there is a notable amount of abuse involving family members or paid caregivers.
+Power imbalances within caregiving relationships can create opportunities for neglect, coercion, or assault.
+This is particularly seen when individuals rely on caregivers for daily living support and have limited ability to seek alternative assistance.

 Age

 Age plays a major factor when looking into non-institutionalized violence.
 Children with disabilities are three to four times more likely to be victims of violence.
 Children with disabilities often face myriad physical, social and environmental barriers to full participation in society, including access to health care, education and other support services.
 They are also thought to be more vulnerable towards violence than children without disabilities.
 Understanding the extent of violence against children with disabilities is paramount in developing effective programmes to prevent them from violence and to improve their health and the quality of their lives in general.

 In the US, those between the ages of 12 and 15 who have a disability experience violence at a rate of 144.1 out of 1000 persons compared to their non-disabled peers at a rate of 38.8 out of a thousand with a rate difference being 105.3.
 Disabled teens ranging from the ages of 16 to 19 experience violence at a rate of 86.6 out of 1000 persons compared to their non-disabled peers at the rate of 31.4 out of 1000 persons.
-Examining the age ranges of 20 to 24, and 25 to 34 collectively to represent a person's twenties to mid thirties, the data shows that people with a some form of disability in that age range goes at a rate of 147.9 out of 1000 persons compared to 55.9 to their non-disabled peers with a rate difference of 92 out of 1000.
+Examining the age ranges of 20 to 24, and 25 to 34 collectively to represent a person's twenties to mid thirties, the data shows that people with some form of disability in that age range goes at a rate of 147.9 out of 1000 persons compared to 55.9 to their non-disabled peers with a rate difference of 92 out of 1000.

+Barriers to preventing violence and abuse

+Efforts to prevent violence and abuse against people with disabilities are hindered by interconnected barriers.
+Service systems often place substantial authority with caregivers, creating environments where abuse can go unreported.